 This notice also provides a debtor with the opportunity to double-check the court’s numbers.
 If a clerical error is made by the court, the debtor needs to work quickly to amend this mistake.

 If you’re looking for a way out of debt and into a new life of financial freedom, our experienced advisors may be able to help you.
-For a free consultation, contact the Birmingham Chapter 13 bankruptcy attorneys of GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000 today.
+For a free consultation, contact the Birmingham Chapter 13 bankruptcy attorneys of [firm-name], by calling [phone-number] today.